ahuarte47/duckdb-pdal/README.md

     }
     ```

-+ ### PDAL_Write
++ ### COPY TO PDAL (aka PDAL_Write)

-    This extension injects in the `COPY TO` statement the `PDAL` format.
+    This extension injects into the `COPY TO` statement the `PDAL` format.
 It allows to export data from DuckDB to an external point cloud file, in any of supported PDAL writers: https://pdal.io/en/stable/stages/writers.html

-    You can define creation options to customize the output, each driver type defines its own options, read them in its specific guide.
+    `CREATION_OPTIONs` allows to customize the output, each driver type defines its own options, read them in its specific guide.

     ```sql
     COPY (